Skull and Bones (video game)

 Skull and Bones is a 2024 action-adventure game developed by Ubisoft Singapore and published by Ubisoft.
 The game revolves around piracy and naval warfare with a fantastical setting in East Africa and Southeast Asia during the late 17th century, the peak of the historical Golden Age of Piracy.
-It was released for PlayStation 5, Windows, and Xbox Series X/S on February 16, 2024, after multiple delays and developmental difficulties, to mixed reviews from critics.
+It was released for PlayStation 5, Windows, and Xbox Series X/S on February 16, 2024, after multiple delays and difficulties during development, to mixed reviews from critics.

 Gameplay

-As of 2017, Skull and Bones was marketed as a tactical action game set in an open world environment and played from a third-person perspective.
-Players take control of a minimally customizable pirate ship (which has a stamina bar; limiting movement speed), and may choose to sail the Indian Ocean on a single-player campaign, or gather up to five other players to ally in limited player versus player gameplay in Disputed Waters.
+Skull and Bones was marketed as a tactical action game set in an open world environment and played from a third-person perspective.
+Players take control of a minimally customizable pirate ship (which has a stamina bar, limiting movement speed), and may choose to sail the Indian Ocean on a single-player campaign, or gather up to five other players to ally in limited player versus player gameplay in Disputed Waters.
 Players must have a treasure map in order to engage in PvP.

 Wind positioning can be assessed to gain an advantage in battle.
-Players may collect additional ships throughout the game, such as sloops-of-war, frigates and brigantines, whose weapons include mortars, broadside cannons, and rockets.
+Players may collect additional ships throughout the game, such as sloops-of-war, frigates, and brigantines, whose weapons include mortars, broadside cannons, and rockets.
 Ships can be charged into with brute force and boarded by NPC crew but not the player character.
 The rate of inflicted damage is gauged by the health bar.
 A core component is the multiplayer mode Loot Hunt, where two groups of players are challenged in treasure hunting to further accumulate their riches.
-Each given ship's crow's nest is scalable for use as a lookout point, and spyglasses will be available.
+Each given ship's crow's nest is scalable for use as a lookout point, and spyglasses are available.
 Another large part of the game is plundering Forts and Settlements.